panyam/Galore/homepage/content/en/docs/tutorials/build-a-json-parser.md

 This simple tutorial shows how a parser can be constructed (for LR grammars).
 The framework also generates a tokenizer for free so the DSL author can focus on the constructs of the language.

 In other tutorials and examples more advanced use cases will be explored.
-If you have any feedback or suggestions on how this documentation (or LTB itself) can be improved I would love to hear it.
+If you have any feedback or suggestions on how this documentation (or Galore itself) can be improved I would love to hear it.
 Please email me or raise an issue in the Github repo.